cb-technologists/blog/content/posts/cicd_ha.md

 And many more similar.

-Funny thing is that lots of cases were not prioritizing scalability, pipeline and master decoupling, or containerized orchestrated deployments.
+The funny thing is that lots of cases were not prioritizing scalability, pipeline and master decoupling, or containerized orchestrated deployments.
 And then you realize that most of these requests come from IT requirements definitions in terms of HA general software architectures, no matter the nature of the service.

 Most of the people asking about HA is always referring to an *Active-Active* replication scenario and usually thinking of infrastructure, not the real business issue when comes to CI/CD.